-As the estimated annual mortality rate (3.4; 2.8 of which was fishery-related) is considered a minimum, it is unclear whether the level of human-caused mortality and serious injury exceeds the PBR (7.4).
-The minimum estimated fishery mortality and serious injury for this stock is not less that 10% of the calculated PBR (0.7) and, therefore, can not be considered to be insignificant and approaching a zero mortality and serious injury rate.
+As the estimated annual mortality and serious injury rate for the entire stock (5.0; 3.6 of which was fisheryrelated) is considered a minimum, it is unclear whether the level of human-caused mortality and serious injury exceeds the PBR level (7.4) for the entire stock.
+However, the estimated annual mortality and serious injury rate in Southeast Alaska (3.0, of which 1.8 was fishery-related) is greater than the PBR level if calculated only for the Southeast Alaska portion of the population (3.8).
+The minimum estimated fishery mortality and serious injury for this stock is not less that 10% of the calculated PBR for either the entire stock or the portion of the stock in Southeast Alaska and, therefore, can not be considered to be insignificant and approaching a zero mortality and serious injury rate.
 The humpback whale is listed as "endangered" under the Endangered Species Act, and therefore designated as "depleted" under the MMPA.
 As a result, the Central North Pacific stock of humpback whale is classified as a strategic stock.
-The stock appears to have increased in abundance between the early 1980s and early 1990s; however, the status of this stock relative to its Optimum Sustainable Population size is unknown.
+At least some portions of the stock have increased in abundance between the early 1980s and 2000, and the fact that the current rate of increase in Southeast Alaska may have recently declined may indicate that the Southeast Alaska portion of the stock is approaching its carrying capacity.
+However, the status of the entire stock relative to its Optimum Sustainable Population size is unknown.